ralhadeff/Round-em-up/README.md

  * Android app development
  * open-GLES1.0
  * polymorphism
+ * scripted-AI
- * scripted-AI and complex behavior of the group (herd) based on fairly simple rules within the individual (the sheep's behavior).
+ * complex behavior of the group (herd) based on fairly simple rules within the individual (the sheep's behavior).

 Since 2013 I haven't modified any of the code except for updating the icons.